whoisdsmith/VAULTSIDIAN/Blog/mthrfckr/terminal-commands-mthrfckr.md

 To open the terminal, press **Ctrl+Alt+T** in Ubuntu, or press **Alt+F2**.
 For mac user **command+space** then type terminal in spotlight search then hit **enter**.

-## Let’s Start with Must-know Commands.
+## Let’s Start with Must-know Commands

 I will give you Ubuntu commands.
 Most all their command is used in daily basics as a software engineer.
 This article is for any software engineer that wants to use the terminal more efficiently.